AndreasRafn/PortfolioSite/readme.md

 # Portfolio Site

-Portfolio site showcasing a portfolio of featured work.
+Portfolio site to showcase a portfolio of featured work.
 At this point there is no real content, simply placeholders to demonstrate functionality.
 The site is the first project submission on the Udacity Front-End Developer Nanodegree.

 ### Prerequisites